-Indicator Measure Description Components, Metric, Additional Notes Rationale Dual enrollment courses taken in the summer prior to the start of the school year (i.e., summer 2017) will be included along with courses taken during school year 2017-18.
-Students with disabilities in non-public placements are not included in this measure.
+Category Measure Description Components, Metric, Additional Notes Rationale One student may contribute multiple passing exams or courses, and each passing score or grade will count in the numerator.
+The student, if in grade 12, will count only once in the denominator.
+Passing scores from students in grades 9-11 contribute to numerator but not to the denominator, which is limited to all grade 12 students.
+Any HS with a grade 12 that does not offer AP or IB exams, dual enrollment courses, or CTE Programs of Study is given 0 points on this metric.
+Dual enrollment courses must be at least three credit hours.
+Dual enrollment courses taken in the summer prior to the start of the school year (i.e., summer 2018) will be included along with courses taken during school year 2018-19.Students with disabilities in non-public placements are not included in this measure.
 Students who qualify for the alternative state assessment (i.e., the Multi-State Alternate Assessment consortium or MSAA assessment) and students on an IEP certificate track are not included in this measure.
 Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
 Validation: DC PCSB collects AP data from College Board, dual enrollment from UDC.
 Schools submit evidence of passing IB courses, transcripts for dual enrollment courses, and evidence of earned CTE certifications.
 DC PCSB validates 100% of the evidence submitted by schools to validate the rate for this measure.
 Schools must notify DC PCSB prior to the program year if planning to include CTE for approval.

-&lt;sup>34 A copy of the Strategic Plan can be found at: http://osse.dc.gov/publication/career-and-technical-education-cte-strategic-plan; schools may appeal the PCSB to include a certification that is not an eligible CTE career sector if the school can show that the career filed meets the high-skill, high-wage, and high-demand criteria outlined in the Strategic Plan.
+27 A copy of the Strategic Plan can be found at: http://osse.dc.gov/publication/career-and-technical-education-cte-strategic-plan; schools may appeal the PCSB to include a certification that is not an eligible CTE career sector if the school can show that the career filed meets the high-skill, high-wage, and high-demand criteria outlined in the Strategic Plan.